Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-CHEmulation.md

 ---

-## Welcome to Commerce Hub through Emulation!
+# Welcome to Commerce Hub through Payeezy Emulation!

 If you have been directed to reveiw this page, it means that your MIDs will soon be upgraded to Commerce Hub through emulation.
 The purpose of this document is to outline the steps of this journey, call out the anticipated response payload differences between Payeezy and the Commerce Hub emulator and guide you to the appropriate place for support.